loukamb/lus/README.md

 - [**`/lus-site`**](https://github.com/loukamb/lus/tree/master/lus-site): Source code for lus.dev
 - [**`/lus-tests`**](https://github.com/loukamb/lus/tree/master/lus-tests): Tests for integrity

-## Contributing

-Lus is open-source, allowing you to make as many copies of it as desired and do whatever you want with those copies.
-Lus, however, is not open-contribution.
-Please submit only pull requests correcting bugs, optimizing existing code, or proposing new tests for currently unaccounted edge cases.

 ## License

 These works are licensed under the 0-clause BSD license.
 They may be used for any purpose, including commercial purposes, at no cost.
 [For more details, consult the license here.](/LICENSE.md)